arnholm/cpde_3rdparty/msvc/README.md

-# cpde_3rdparty/msvc
+# cpde_3rdparty / msvc

-Here are build scripts for 3rd party libraries under Windows/MSVC
+These are the CPDE build scripts for 3rd party libraries under Windows/MSVC

 ## Prerequisites

 Visual Studio must be installed, free versions ok.
 Visual Studio 2019 Community Edition is ok.
 All scripts *must* be run from "Developer Command Prompt for VS 2019" (or equivalent for your compiler).

-git - https://git-scm.com/ - must be installed and in user PATH.
-CMake - https://cmake.org/ - must be installed and in user PATH.
+[git](https://git-scm.com/) and [CMake](https://cmake.org/) must be installed and in user PATH.

 ## Building the components